IBM/slack-wrench/packages/blocks/README.md

 In the same way that you can override, you can also provide your own custom functions (e.g. parsing URLs and removing query parameters, showing the last 10 instead of the first 10 in an array...).

-The truncate function is passed two values - the limit for the field in context and the string on which the check is done.
+The truncate function is passed two values - the limit for the field in context and the string or array on which the check is done.

 For example, to provide a function that just rendered an error string for text that is too long, you could do this: